About Graduation

 Application Required

 These awards require an application process.
-Students must submit their application.
+Students must submit their application in order to be considered.
+Information about how to submit will be available on Omnivox.
 A winner will be selected based on the required criteria.

 Anna Acklé Support Staff Union Award